Family Volunteering -

 What's the project about?

-The project is Zimbabwe’s only dedicated primate rehabilitation and release facility, purpose-built to house and support the ongoing care and eventual release of primates.
+This family volunteering project is based at Zimbabwe’s only dedicated primate rehabilitation and release facility, purpose-built to support the ongoing care and eventual release of primates.
 The facility has grown, and now has an open-door policy to almost all wildlife species in need of care.
 The focus remains the protection and rehabilitation of primates, who are the often-forgotten victims of the human-wildlife conflict.

 How will I be contributing?